 - Interns will carry a caseload as required by their graduate program

-- Interns will receive training and supervision in evidence-based practices from CTCS trauma consultants.
+- Interns will receive training and supervision in evidence-based practices from CTCS trauma consultants

 - Interns will attend a treatment consultation team weekly via video conferencing which will combine training, case presentation and consultation on trauma and trauma-related anxiety cases

-Clinical Internship Training Timeline
+Clinical Internship Training Components

-The CTCS Field Placement trainings listed below are OPTIONAL for intern participation in SY 2017-2018
+The CTCS Field Placement trainings listed below are OPTIONAL for intern participation

-- Cognitive-Behavioral Intervention for Trauma in Schools (CBITS)
+- Cognitive-Behavioral Intervention for Trauma in Schools (CBITS) and Bounce Back

 CBITS is a manualized, school-based group treatment model (10 sessions).
 Using CBT and gradual exposure, it has been shown to reduce trauma symptoms in students ages 10-15.
 The adaptation for younger students is Bounce Back (also 10 sessions).